-Editor’s note: Marketplace’s Andy Uhler spent a week reporting about doing business on the Texas-Mexico border during a time of intense debate over U.S. immigration policy and a push by President Donald Trump to build a border wall.
-Below is the fourth entry from his reporter's notebook.
+Editor’s note: Marketplace’s Andy Uhler is just back from a week of reporting about doing business on the Texas-Mexico border, during a time of intense debate over U.S. immigration policy and a push by President Donald Trump to build a border wall.
+Uhler is sharing some small stories along the way.
+Below is the fourth entry from his reporter’s notebook.
 You can read the other entries here.

 Jose Alfredo (Fred) Cavazos and Reynaldo (Rey) Anzaldua, a pair of cousins who, along with Fred’s sister Eloisa own 77 acres of land along the Rio Grande, have achieved a level of notoriety they never expected.
 All because of a planned border wall that would bisect their property.

 Cavazos, 69, and Anzaldua, 73, raise longhorn cattle and goats on some of their land, and lease sections to others, outside of Mission, Texas, a city of 84,000 near McAllen.
 Cavazos and Anzaldua are fighting like mad to block new sections of the wall.
 They view additional border barriers as disruptive to their livelihood and family history.